Jeffrey Beall: Predatory open access publishing

 Beall is well known for his investigations of predatory open access publishing, a term he coined.
 He has published a number of analyses of predatory OA journals, such as one of Bentham Open in The Charleston Advisor in 2009.
 However, his interest in such journals began when, in 2008, he started to receive numerous requests from dubious journals to serve on their editorial boards.
-He has said that he "immediately became fascinated because most of the e-mails contained numerous grammatical errors."
+He has said that he "immediately became fascinated because most of the e-mails contained numerous grammatical errors".
 Since 2008, he has maintained a well-known and regularly updated list of what he states are "potential, possible, or probable predatory scholarly open-access publishers".
 In 2011, Beall's list had 18 publishers on it; by December 29, 2016, this number had grown to 923.
+Beall established a Scholarly Open Access Appeals Board, which operated between 2013 and 2016.
+Composed of four independent reviewers, the board enabled a process whereby publishers could appeal their inclusion on Beall's list.
+The process involved a blind review by advisory board members who would study each publisher's appeal and make recommendations to Beall as to whether the appeal should be upheld or rejected.
 Beall has estimated that predatory open access journals publish about 5–10 percent of all open access articles, and that at least 25 percent of open access journals are predatory.
 He has been particularly critical of OMICS Publishing Group, which he described as "the worst of the worst" in a 2016 Inside Higher Education article.